aaronsheldon/markov-lie-frechet/README.md

 # markov-lie-frechet

-This repository will contain the work of a Master project in statistics.
+This repository will contain the work of a Masters project in statistics.

 ## Work to incorporate